Refuge (United Kingdom charity)

 Refuge is a United Kingdom charity providing specialist support for women and children experiencing domestic violence.
-It was founded by author and men's rights activist Erin Pizzey.
-Refuge provides a national network of specialist services, including emergency refuge accommodation (refuges), community outreach, independent domestic violence advocacy (IDVAs), culturally specific services and a team of child support workers.
+The organisation provides a national network of specialist services, including emergency refuge accommodation (refuges), community outreach, independent domestic violence advocacy (IDVAs), culturally specific services and a team of child support workers.
 Refuge also runs the Freephone 24-Hour National Domestic Abuse Helpline.
-The National Domestic Abuse Helpline is only available for women.
+The National Domestic Abuse Helpline specialises in supporting women, but will support other genders including men, especially out of hours.

-Founded in 1971 as the modern world's first safe house for women and children escaping domestic violence, in Chiswick, West London, it is the largest domestic violence organisation in the United Kingdom.
+The organisation was founded in 1971 by author and men's rights activist Erin Pizzey.
+It's safe house in Chiswick, West London was the first of its kind.
+Refuge remains the largest domestic violence organisation in the United Kingdom.

-On any given day, Refuge’s services supports thousands of women and children.
+On any given day, Refuge's services supports thousands of women and children.
 The charity says it is committed to working towards a world where women and children can live in safety, free from fear.
+No services are provided for men.

 History

-Erin Pizzey opened the modern world’s first refuge for women and children escaping domestic violence, in Chiswick, west London, in 1971.
-In 1979, the organisation became a registered charity, changing its name from Chiswick Women’s Aid to Chiswick Family Rescue.
+Erin Pizzey opened the modern world's first refuge for women and children escaping domestic violence, in Chiswick, west London, in 1971.
+In 1979, the organisation became a registered charity, changing its name from Chiswick Women's Aid to Chiswick Family Rescue.
 In 1993, the charity changed its name to Refuge, reflecting its growing national status.
 This followed a funding crisis in 1992 when the charity faced closure, before Sandra Horley made a personal appeal to Diana, Princess of Wales who made a donation and several private visits to the charity's shelters, raising its profile.

 In 1997, three of the charity's trustees resigned in a controversy over one of their number's links to a group associated with false memory syndrome.

+Exiling of Founder

+Pizzey has been the subject of boycotts due to her reaching conclusions that conflict with Refuge's mission as an organization dedicated to women and children.
+Pizzey concluded that most domestic violence is reciprocal and that women are as capable of violence as men .The escalation of these boycotts into threats is what eventually led to her exile from the UK.
+Pizzey has claimed that the threats were from militant feminists.
+She is now banned from Refuge.